What is the study about?

 Who is involved in the study?

 The study is being led by Assoc.
 Prof. Enda Crossin from the University of Canterbury.
-The research team are from universities across New Zealand and Australia.
-For further information on who is involved in the study please visit xxxx.
+The Project Team team are from universities across New Zealand and Australia.

 How can I get involved?